run-llama/llama_deploy/examples/docker-kubernetes/README.md

 launcher.launch_servers()
 ```

+In order to launch the multi-agent system of this example, we
-Before launching we first need to set the required environment variables.
-To do
+first need to set the required environment variables.
+To do that fill in the
-that fill in the provided `template.env.local` file provided in the `multi-agent-app/` folder.
-After filling in the file rename it to `.env.local` (i.e., remove "template" from the name).
+provided `template.env.local` file provided in the `multi-agent-app/` folder.
+After filling in the file rename it to `.env.local` (i.e., remove "template" from
+the name).

 ```sh
 # set environment variables